Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

       * on Linux and MacOS: ``~/.local/share/concordium``
       * on Windows: ``%LOCALAPPDATA%\\concordium``.

-      Remember to configure your node to bake using this path:
+      Remember to configure your node for validation using this path:

       * using Docker: See :ref:`configure Linux node<baking-docker>`.
       * on MacOS: See :ref:`configure MacOS node<baker-macos>`.